-The explanation of this abstract is this:- One or two days prior to the former battle, this excellent king had sent Shaikh-ool-Islam, Sail-ood-deen, Ahmed Tuftazanee, Shaikh Julal-ood-deen, Aboo Suneed Pooranee, and Syud Ghuyas-ood-deen Mahomed Sudur, towards Gurmsere, to give advice to Budeen-ooz-Zuman, and to bring him from the jungle of enmity to the road of peace.
-When these three arrived near Furat, they heard that Budeen-ooz-Zuman was coming quickly with a force against his father's head; then Shaikh Julal-ood-deen and Syud Ghuyas-ood-deen had an interview with Budeen-ooz-Zuman and Meer Zoonoon, when Shaikh Julal-ood-deen spoke on the subject of peace to the prince, who replied, that if the king in his kindness would give him sufficient country for the subsistence of himself and his followers, he would follow the road of obedience to his orders, and place the saddle of submission upon his shoulders; but that otherwise he would not do so.
-The Shaikh and the Syud, receiving their dismissal, came to the king, telling him what his son had said.
-Again, after the battle, these two men, with Ameer Shaikh Ali Tighaee, went to Budeen-ooz-Zuman, and having conferred with him on the matter of peace, they returned to the king, representing to him that Meerza Budeen-ooz-Zuman wished to hold, as formerly, the government of Seestan and Tumachee, and that then he would not again be at enmity.
+The explanation of this abstract is this :--One or two days prior to the former battle, this excellent king had sent Shaikh-ool-Islain, Sailood-deen, Ahmed Tuftazance, Shaikh Julal-ood-deen, Aboo Suneed Pooranee, and Syud Ghuyas-ood-deen Mahomed Sudur, towards Gurmsere, to give advice to Budeen-ooz-Zuman, and to bring him from the jungle of eumity to the road of peace.
+When these three arrived near Furat, they heard that Budeen-ooz-Zuman was coming quickly with a force against his father's head ; then Shaikh Julal-ood-deen and Syud Ghuyas-ood-deen had an interview with Budeen-ooz-Zuman and Meer Zoonoon, when Shaikh Julal-ood-deen spoke on the subject of peace to the prince, who replied, that if the king in his kindness would give, him sufficient country for the subsistence of himself and his followers, he would follow the road of obedience to his orders, and place the stable of submission upon his shoulders ; but that otherwise he would not do so.
+The Shaikh and the Syud, receiving their dispisal came to the king, telling him what his son had said.
+Again, sufficient to be the subject of submission upon his shoulders is but that otherwise he would not do so.
+The Shaikh and the Syud, receiving their dispisal. battle, these two men, with Ameer Shaikh Ali Tighaee, went to Budeen-ooz-Zuman, and having conferred with him on the matter of peace, they returned to the king, representing to him that Meerza Budeen-ooz-Zuman wished to hold, as formerly, the government of Seestan and Tumachee, and that then he would not again be at enmity.
 The king did not agree to this, and leaving Alung Musheen, he marched towards Herat.
-After this, the people knew that the Sultan was going to fight against Budeen-ooz-Zuman and Zoonoon.
+After this, the people knew that the Sultan was going to fight against Budcen-ooz-Zuman and Zoonoon.
 At that time Ameer Ali Sher came to the king from Herat, and as he made his Salaam he received honour from his highness, whom he urged to be pleased with Budeen-ooz-Zuman, speaking in favour of reconciliation; when the Firman was written, placing Seestan and Furat in the hands of Budeen-ooz-Zuman, and Shaikh Ali Tighaee took this Firman to him at Gore, when he proceeded from Gore to Seestan.
-This occurred in the latter days of Sufur 903 (A. D. 1497).
+This occurred in the latter days of Sufur 903 (A. p.
+1497).